Skip to main content

 (II) the date on which a site first satisfied the relevant criteria.

-• Submissions should include a name and address, reasons for exclusion of lands, along with a map of scale 1:1,000 (urban area) or 1:2,500 (rural area) where the submission is made by a landowner, clearly identifying the area of land the subject of the submission.
+• Submissions should include a name and address, reasons for inclusion or exclusion of lands, along with a map of scale 1:1,000 (urban area) or 1:2,500 (rural area) where the submission is made by a landowner, clearly identifying the area of land the subject of the submission.

-• Any such written submissions received by 1st June 2023 other than such elements of a submission which may constitute personal data, shall be published on the website maintained by Clare County Council not later than 11th June 2023.
+• Any such written submissions received by 1 April 2024 other than such elements of a submission which may constitute personal data, shall be published on the website maintained by Clare County Council not later than 11 April 2024.

 (i) solely or primarily for residential use, or